 - (f) To facilitate employment generation.

-NRA CET official website: NRA CET official website is not available yet.
-There is no official information about the NRA CET web portal.
-NRA CET official website is most likely constructed by the NIC and information about the CET test will be uploaded.
+The official website is not available yet.
+There is no official information about the availability of the online portal.
+The official website is most likely constructed by the NIC and information about the Common Entrance Test will be uploaded.
 NIC is responsible for the new government website design, updating the necessary data, and website overall maintenance such as server upgrade, etc.

 After the website development candidates can check the website domain which may be similar to the…